 How to overcome financial issues in a relationship

-At times like this, you should find a way to support each other.
-If one partner is not earning as much, they could try to contribute in other ways with the understanding that if the shoe was on the other foot, your partner would do the same.
+- Find a way to support each other.
+If one partner is not earning as much, they could try to contribute in other ways with the understanding that if the shoe was on the other foot, their partner would do the same

 Related Reading: 25 Most Common Relationship Problems